Fact Sheet FS678

 Tomatoes need at least 8 hours of direct sun each day.
-The area should be well drained, and free from the competition of tree and shrub roots.
-If possible, plant tomatoes in an area where tomatoes, peppers, eggplants, and potatoes have not grown for at least two years.
-This will help to control soil-borne disease problems.
+The area should be well-drained, and free from the competition of tree and shrub roots.
+If possible, plant tomatoes in an area where tomatoes, peppers, eggplants, and potatoes have not grown for at least two years to help avoid soil-borne disease problems.

 Preparations for any crop should begin with a soil test.
-Test kits and soil sampling directions can be obtained at your county cooperative extension office (listed in the phone book as Rutgers Cooperative Extension under county government).
-The soil test will indicate the pH of the soil, the level of major nutrients, and recommend the appropriate amendments.
-In the absence of a soil test, add about 3 to 4 pounds of a 5-10-5 fertilizer per 100 square feet or a 2 inch layer of well rotted compost.
+Test envelopes and soil sampling instructions can be obtained at your local county Rutgers Cooperative Extension office.
+Soil testing forms and instructions can also be obtained online from the Rutgers Soil Testing Laboratory.
+The soil test report will indicate the pH of the soil, the level of major nutrients, and recommend the appropriate amendments.
+In the absence of a soil test, add about 3 to 4 pounds of a 5-10-5 fertilizer per 100 square feet or a 2-inch layer of well-rotted compost.
 If you haven't limed your soil in a few years add 5 to 10 pounds of limestone per 100 square feet.
 This will keep the soil's pH in the range of 6.0–6.5 which is optimum for tomato growth.
 Incorporate lime and fertilizer into the top 4 to 6 inches of the soil.
-Adding organic matter such as compost, peat moss, rotted leaves, and manure at this time will improve the soil's nutrient and water holding capacity.
+Adding organic matter such as compost, or well-rotted manure will improve the soil's nutrient and water-holding capacity.

 There are thousands of tomato varieties from which to select.
 Choosing among these varieties is partly a matter of personal taste and experience, although there are also some important cultural considerations.